What is a recruitment funnel?

 Every recruiter’s priority is to hire the best and quality talent that fits the job role and culture of the company.
 These processes take more and more time as the number of potential candidates constantly grows and also becomes difficult to track the candidate and draw the right journey for him/her throughout the hiring process which might result into less quality candidate experience leaving behind a negative remark on the company.

-Hence the recruitment funnel is a breakdown of all the stages in a recruitment process; it starts with generating awareness of your company's and ends with a candidate's eventual hire.
+Hence the recruitment funnel is a breakdown of all the stages of recruitment process; it starts with generating awareness of your company's and ends with a candidate's eventual hire.
 The stages in between can sometimes vary depending on every organization's hiring model, but all recruitment funnels usually include the minimum of these five main stages.